Skip navigation

 – Richard Frankland, Gunditjmara filmmaker, musician and activist

-We need to green our own act for many reasons – it’s the right thing to do, it feels good, it’s what our fans expect and it better aligns us with the forces of life on Country.
-But we are not individuals.
+We need to green our own act for many reasons — it’s the right thing to do, it feels good, it’s what our fans expect and it better aligns us with the forces of life on Country.
+But we’re not individuals.
 We’re profoundly connected to each other and to land, water and sky.
-And we’re not simply powerless ‘consumers’ of culture; we are living, breathing creators of it, with potential to shift the way our society feels, thinks and acts.
+And we’re not simply powerless ‘consumers’ of culture; we are living, breathing creators of it, with the potential to shift the way our society feels, thinks and acts.
 You’ve got fans who look to you, so what you say, do and sing about matters.
-Competing stories of ecological crisis and a hopeful future are told by each of us in a thousand ways each day.
+Competing stories of ecological crisis and a hopeful future are told by each of us in a thousand ways every day.
 What stories are you telling?

 Be a role model

 Probably the most beneficial action you can take to care for our planet is modelling your care and commitment and getting others involved.
-Whether you realise it or not, you are a cultural role model.
+Whether you realise it or not, you’re a cultural role model.
 Let your fans, the industry, media and government know how you feel about the climate emergency and the extinction crisis.
-Let them know what's special to you about the Country you were born on and the places you live amongst and love now.
+Let them know what’s special to you about the Country you were born on and the places you live amongst and love now.
 Behaviour change research tells us that positive reinforcement and inspiration tend to work better than shaming.
 But sometimes things need to be called out, too.
 You’ll be the best judge of the right tone for your community.

 There is nowhere else I would rather play.
 The next generation are demanding a rapid shift to renewables, a just transition for all workers and for the government to stop investing in coal.
 The young people of Australia made it clear the future they want, which relies on rapid action in the present.

-Jack River
+– Jack River

-Listening to climate action: Jack River’s We Are the Youth
+CASE STUDY: Listening to climate action: Jack River’s We Are the Youth

-Social causes need anthems to carry them, and there’s a special place for Jack River’s 2021 single We Are the Youth.
 The song draws inspiration from the 2019 September School Strike 4 Climate rally in Sydney.
 River explains, “I played to 80,000 young people, and I realised that I didn’t have an anthem for them, and myself, to express how we felt about the times.”

 The song was released alongside a powerful music video directed by Nyikina Warrwa and Wangkumara Barkindji filmmaker Marlikka Perdrisat that included media coverage of natural disasters and impotent political leaders contrasted with the energetic worldwide climate rallies.